niltefa/Flipper-CrowdLED-Wristbands/README.md

 - **CrewdLED Bracelets**: CrewdLED bracelets are needed to synchronize and control the lights.
 - **Basic Knowledge**: Basic knowledge of using the Flipper Zero and loading files onto the SD card is recommended.

-This section will help users understand what they need before they can start using the files and the application.

 ## Usage
 1- Download the desired files.
 2- Open the qFlipper app.